Veszprém Aréna

 Veszprém Aréna is an indoor sports and events hall in Veszprém, Hungary.
-It is the home ground of the top-class handball club Telekom Veszprém KC, that regularly host the best teams of Europe.
+It is the home ground of the top-class handball club Veszprém KC, that regularly host the best teams of Europe.

 The city has a first division women's handball club as well, which played in the Veszprém Aréna until 2011; but thanks to its field dimensions, the arena is able to host any sort of sporting or cultural events, such as basketball or volleyball matches, martial arts shows, concerts, exhibitions and conferences.
 It also has a separated lounge, that is capable alone to organize smaller events, be it a party night or a wedding.

 History

 The constructions of the Veszprém Aréna began in June 2007, based on the adapted plans of Zlatorog Arena.
 The investment was coordinated by Multicsarnok Kft., that was established only for this purpose.
 It took about a year to build the sports hall completely and it was inaugurated with a three-day-long festival starting on 18 July 2008.
 The official opening ceremony took place on 20 July 2008, with the participation of Pál Schmitt, president of the Hungarian Olympic Committee, Veszprém-born Olympic champion hammer thrower Balázs Kiss and János Debreczenyi, Mayor of Veszprém.